Archive for March, 2008

 I am my own master.
 At least when it comes to video voice-overs.

 I’ve just been through a longer period of editing and adding finishing touches to a series of videos.
-This includes recording voice-overs (VO) using my own humble vocal chords.
-Read more »
+This includes recording voice-overs (VO) using my own humble vocal chords. « Read the rest of this entry »

 Video summary: Left hemicolectomy